mikestd/LucidDreamCatcherFull/README.md

 - added opportunity to create a custom targets (icon and description) and delete it (long tap);
 - fixed bugs;

-You may download the APK from Wiki.
+You may download the APK from "Releases".